RSV (Respiratory syncytial virus)-What to Know, When to Get Help

 What can I do if my child is sick?

 • Give acetaminophen or ibuprofen for fever.
 Ibuprofen should only be given if your child is drinking reasonably well.
-Do not give ibuprofen to babies under 6 months old without first talking to your doctor.
-For information on the limited supply of acetaminophen and ibuprofen click here.
+Do not give ibuprofen to babies under six months old without first talking to your doctor.
+Speak to a health-care provider if you are unsure of what to take or are unable to use these medications.

 • If your baby is having trouble drinking, try to clear nasal congestion gently with a bulb syringe or with saline (salt water) nose drops.

-• Do not give over-the-counter cough and cold medicines to a child younger than 6 years old.
+• Do not give over-the-counter cough and cold medicines to a child younger than six years old.
 Although these drugs do not need a doctor’s prescription, they are not safe in young children.

-• If you are using cough and cold medicines for children older than 6 years, read instructions carefully and give only the recommended dose.
+• If you are using cough and cold medicines for children older than six years, read instructions carefully and give only the recommended dose.

 Take your baby to an emergency department if your child: